aistairc/aiaccel/docs/source/contribution_guide/pull_requests.md

 # Pull Requests

-When you want to the modified code to be reflected in the repository, please execute pull request.
+When you want to the modified code to be reflected in the repository, please execute a pull request.

 ### Procedures